michaelsmirnoff/SF_DAT_15_WORK/david/CourseProject/project_paper.md

         - applicant income: to control for credit decisions
         - as of date: to sort the analysis over time
         - minority population percent: as a proxy baseline for application and origination rate
-        - FFIEC/HUD median family inomce: show the relationship between borrower and area income (compare to miniority population and loan amount)
+        - FFIEC/HUD median family income: show the relationship between borrower and area income (compare to miniority population and loan amount)
         - minority status: derived attributed using FFIEC logic (takes inputs of applicant and co-applicant races and ethnicities to determine if the loan was made to a minority borrower)
         - Minority population concentration category: derived attribute using the following buckets- 0-30% low minority, 31-50% middle minority, 51-80% upper minority, 81-100% high minority